Neutral Living Room Color Ideas

 In a living room where neutrals reign, choose a single high-impact hue and strategically place and display it in fetchingly unexpected ways.
-In this living room cream, medium brown, and white combine for a peacefully pleasing backdrop that could have taken a turn toward boring without the addition of look-at-me splashes of aqua that pop up as a faux-leather chair and a sculptural glass chandelier.
+In this neutral color living room design, cream, medium brown, and white combine for a peacefully pleasing backdrop that could have taken a turn toward boring without the addition of look-at-me splashes of aqua that pop up as a faux-leather chair and a sculptural glass chandelier.

 If you like your living on the quiet side, use finely finished antiques in varying shades of brown to compose understated but still attractive harmonies.
-The subtly shifting wood tones make a neutral living room feel as if it's been assembled over time.
+The subtly shifting wood tones make neutral living room furniture feel as if it's been assembled over time.
 Let the finishes and their undertones be your guide when adding in lighter or darker browns as solid lampshades, leather ottomans, and patterned fabrics.

 Bold citrus hues and sassy retro motifs make a living room appear livelier than its neutral bones initially suggest.
 That's the biggest advantage to neutrals; they're flexible shades that partner with most colors and decorating styles.
 Look beyond this room's bold touches, and you'll note that the room's stone-shaded perimeters, the focal-point fireplace, classic window treatments, and modern furniture could stand alone but could work equally well with a beach-inspired scheme or forest-and-field hues.

+Brown tones are perfect neutral living room colors.
 Opt for one light color (such as linen) and a deeper tone (such as cocoa brown), and you've got a versatile palette that will create simply striking living rooms.
 Here, brown shows up as patterned pillows, a striped area rug, and nailhead trim and welting on upholstered furnishings.
 Variations of the hue repeat as metal tables, distressed patinas, and fine furniture finishes to fashion a calming, collected look.